Azure/azureml-examples/tutorials/an-introduction/README.md

 - azurecli
 products:
 - azure-machine-learning
-description: Learn the basics of Azure Machine Learning.
+description: Tutorial\: Run 'hello world' and train a simple model on Azure Machine Learning.
 ---

-# An introduction
+# Introduction to Azure Machine Learning

 This tutorial walks through the day 1 steps for getting started with Azure Machine Learning by running through a "hello world" and then basic PyTorch training on remote compute, introducing the steps to move a workflow to the cloud.